 This course is intended for participants who evaluate or develop unconventional reservoirs, especially those who have little experience with or limited exposure to fracture treatments in unconventional reservoirs.
 Participants involved in the engineering, geo-science, regulatory, forecasting, land, field operations and service segments, will benefit from this course.

-0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.
+0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 In 2008, Hennings was awarded the prestigious annual Stefanko Award from the Society of Mining Engineers for his technical contributions.
-Hennings is a registered professional engineer.
-He holds a BS in petroleum engineering and an MS in finance.
+Hennings is a registered professional engineer and holds a BS in petroleum engineering and an MS in finance.